eyes and hour

 Hi Mary Lou!
 I have family members back home in the the US with Hashimoto's Disease so I'm familiar.
 A big part of why I started this blog is the share what I learned from Japan with the Western world and my family back home.
 It's true that the rates of lifestyle-related diseases, obesity, diabetes, are much, much lower here in Japan than in the US.
 Please let me know how I can help you along your journey to health.
 Natto is an acquired taste.
 If you have questions or would like recommendations, please let me know.
 I recommend Dr. Mark Hyman's books and interviews.
 That's a great place to start.

-Some dude
+7. Some dude says

 I could never take a single bite of natto without feeling nauseous and like vomitting but this recipe helped me eat half a packet.
 Pretty impressive.